 direction; and that information provided on this form and its attachments is true and complete to the best

 Documents required for a complete Environmental Easement package:

-7) Two original easements and an electronic version submitted to both the project manager and project attorney.
+- Two original easements and an electronic version submitted to both the project manager and

-9) Legal description of the easement area in a DEC approved electronic form (i.e. Word).
+- Legal description of the easement area in a Department approved electronic form (i.e., Word).

-11) Attorney Checklist with certification signed by attorney and owner.
+- Easement Checklist with certification signed by Remedial Party and Remedial Party's attorney.